Heat (1995 film): Plot

-Acting on a tip from Van Zant's bodyguard, the LAPD intercepts the crew as they leave the bank, resulting in a massive shootout where Breedan and several officers are killed.
-McCauley manages to escape with a wounded Shiherlis.
-Cheritto attempts to flee, but is shot dead by Hanna.
-After leaving Shiherlis with Nate, McCauley arrives at Trejo's house to find him mortally wounded and his wife killed.
-Trejo reveals Waingro and Van Zant's involvement before asking McCauley to kill him.
-McCauley breaks into Van Zant's mansion and shoots him dead.
-Upon learning of McCauley's connection to Waingro and discovering that Waingro is hiding at a hotel, Hanna's unit decides to use him as bait to lure McCauley.
-As McCauley prepares to flee the country, Eady discovers his criminal identity, but agrees to go with him.
-Before escaping, Shiherlis attempts to reconcile with his wife Charlene, who has been forced by the LAPD to bring in her husband.
-He encounters her at her hotel, she warns him away with a hand gesture, and he escapes.
+Tipped by Van Zant's associate Hugh Benny, the LAPD intercepts the crew after leaving the bank, sparking a shootout.
+Shiherlis kills Bosko, while Breedan and Cheritto, along with many police, are killed.
+McCauley and Shiherlis escape, but Shiherlis is wounded by Casals.
+McCauley takes Shiherlis to a doctor and leaves him with Nate.
+Suspecting Trejo tipped off the police, McCauley finds him mortally wounded and his wife dead, both at Waingro's hands.
+Trejo reveals Waingro and Van Zant forced him to disclose the bank plan.
+McCauley kills him to end his suffering.

+McCauley kills Van Zant in his mansion, while Hanna's team detains Benny.
+Learning about McCauley's link to Waingro, who is hiding in a hotel, Hanna uses Waingro as bait to lure McCauley.
+As McCauley plans to flee, Eady finds his criminal identity but agrees to go with him.
+Shiherlis, after being forced by the LAPD to bring him in, tries to reconcile with his wife Charlene at her safe house, but she warns him with a gesture, and he escapes.

-Having separated from Justine, Hanna finds Lauren has attempted suicide in his own hotel room and rushes her to the hospital; he reconciles with Justine after they learn that Lauren has survived.
-McCauley drives to the airport with Eady, but he learns Waingro's location and abandons his usual caution to seek revenge.
-McCauley infiltrates the hotel, pulls the fire alarm, bursts into Waingro's room and kills him.
-As McCauley returns to Eady, he is spotted by Hanna.
-McCauley abandons Eady, fleeing onto the tarmac at the Los Angeles International Airport, pursued by Hanna.
-The two stalk each other, and Hanna shoots McCauley in the chest.
-Hanna takes McCauley's hand as McCauley dies of his wounds.
+Having separated from Justine, Hanna finds Lauren in his hotel room, unconscious after attempting suicide.
+He rushes her to the hospital and saves her life.
+Hanna reconciles with Justine, although the two agree that their marriage will never work.

+McCauley drives with Eady to the Los Angeles International Airport to flee to New Zealand via private jet.
+However, when Nate gives him Waingro's location, McCauley abandons his usual caution to seek revenge.
+Posing as hotel security and triggering a fire alarm evacuation, McCauley infiltrates the hotel and kills Waingro in his room.
+However, as McCauley returns to Eady, he is spotted by Hanna and flees.
+Hanna chases McCauley onto the tarmac at the airport, and the two stalk each other before Hanna gets the drop on McCauley and shoots him in the chest.
+Hanna takes McCauley's hand as he dies of his wounds.

 Cast

-Additional cast members include Martin Ferrero as a construction clerk and Hazelle Goodman as the mother of a prostitute murdered by Waingro.
-Featured as members of the LAPD are Paul Herman as Sergeant Heinz, Cindy Katz as forensics investigator Cindy, and Dan Martin as Detective Harry Dieter.
+Additional cast members include Martin Ferrero as a hardware salesman, Farrah Forke as news reporter Claudia, Patricia Healy as a woman in a relationship with Bosko, Rainelle Saunders as a prostitute murdered by Waingro, Hazelle Goodman as the prostitute's mother, and Yvonne Zima as the girl taken hostage by Cheritto.
+Featured as members of the LAPD are Steven Ford as Officer Bruce, Paul Herman as Sergeant Heinz, Cindy Katz as forensics investigator Rachel, Brian Libby as Captain Jackson, and Dan Martin as Detective Harry Dieter.
 Stuntmen Rick Avery, Bill McIntosh, and Thomas Rosales Jr. portray the armored truck guards.
-Patricia Healy appears as a woman in a relationship with Bosko and Yvonne Zima plays the girl taken hostage by Cheritto.
-News reporter Claudia is portrayed by Farrah Forke.
+Bud Cort makes an uncredited appearance as restaurant owner Solenko.